-Another easy way to make Easter special and meaningful is to set an all white table to symbolize the purity of Christ’s life and the white linen we will all wear in heaven one day.
+Another very important and fairly easy way to make Easter special and meaningful is to set an all-white table to symbolize the purity of Christ’s life and the white linen we will all wear in heaven one day.

-White tablecloths are easy to find at flea markets or use a white blanket or sheet to dress your table.
-Lots of white candles and white napkins, even if they are paper, add to the feel of celebration.
+Or use a white tablecloth, which is easy to find at flea markets if you don’t have one.
+Or you can use a white sheet to dress your table.
+Use lots of white candles (link to free download printable candle wraps) and use all white napkins, too, even if they are paper.

 He Makes All Things New

-As Easter approaches, take the time to teach your family about the God who we await.
-Share with them how, because of this Messiah, when everything seems awry, we can know that a God who knows what He is doing is a good and loving Father.
+Share with them how, because of this Messiah, when everything seems wrong, we can remember that God knows what He is doing.

 The story of Jesus being nailed to a cross should remind us He makes no mistakes.
 Good Friday teaches us that even the darkest days can and will be turned to right.

 Remind your children and yourself that because of the cross and the victory Jesus won that day we can know that His promise to return for us and “make all things new” is a promise we can confidently know will come true.